Carpenter Bee Excrement: What It Looks Like, Why It Happens, and How to Clean It Safely

 Why Do Carpenter Bees Leave Stains on Wood?

-• Liquid waste is expelled through the entry hole
+• Liquid waste and residue are expelled through the entrance hole

 How to Clean Carpenter Bee Droppings from Wood Safely